Peach Chutney (Make it in 30 Minutes)

 How to serve peach chutney

-Recipe FAQ
+Recipe FAQs

 A general rule of thumb for chutney is 1.3 pounds (0.59kg) of fresh fruit to 1 cup (200g) of sugar to 3/4 cup/177ml vinegar.
 I use less vinegar and sugar.
 Just add small amounts at a time to get the balance you like.

 Just cook it a bit longer.
 But note that chutney will thicken on standing or in the fridge so don’t overcook it.
+Expect it to be more liquidy right after cooking.

 If you love peaches…

 I simply can’t get enough of peaches during peach season.
-Here are some wonderful easy recipes with fresh peaches to celebrate them.
+Here are some wonderful, easy recipes with fresh peaches to celebrate them.

 - Peach crumble with oats

-- Peach jam recipe without pectin
+- Peach jam without pectin

 - Grilled peaches